Somerton man mystery 'solved' as DNA points to man's identity, professor claims – KION546

 “He disappeared and she appeared in court, saying that he had disappeared and she wanted to divorce,” Fitzpatrick said.
 They had no known children.

-Fitzpatrick and Abbott say Robertson filed for divorce in Melbourne in 1951, but the documents revealed she had moved to Bute, South Australia — 144 kilometers (89 miles) northeast of Adelaide — establishing a link to the neighboring state, where the body was found.
+Fitzpatrick and Abbott say Robertson filed for divorce in Melbourne, but 1951 documents revealed she had moved to Bute, South Australia — 144 kilometers (89 miles) northeast of Adelaide — establishing a link to the neighboring state, where the body was found.

 “It’s possible that he came to this state to try and find her,” Abbott speculated.
 “This is just us drawing the dots.
 We can’t say for certain say that this is the reason he came, but it seems logical.”